-- 1 Select one or more media you want to clean, or click All to select all media. - 2 At the Clean Media by Media ID Parameters > End Time field, enter the time when you want the cleaning process to stop.
+- 1 Select one or more media you want to clean, or check the box to the left of the Media ID heading to select all media. - 2 At the Clean Media by Media ID Parameters > End Time field, enter the time when you want the cleaning process to stop.
 (You can also use the displayed default end time.) - 3 Use the format yyyy:MM:dd:HH:mm:ss when entering an end time. - 4 Click Apply. - 5 When the confirmation message appears, click Yes to begin cleaning media, or No to abort.